dilanp/Azure-Container-App-Blazor/Readme.md

   - dotnet build
 - Run the project and make sure app runs at the URL specified.
   - dotnet run
+- Now it's time to add the project to GitHub.

 Azure Resources
 ===============